-Parameter Description Parameter Press [Enter] to configure advanced items.
-Please note that this item is configurable when Secure Boot Mode is set to Custom. • Factory Key Provision - Allows to provision factory default Secure Boot keys when system is i Setup Mode. - Options available: Enabled, Disabled.
-Default setting is Disabled. • Restore Factory Keys - Installs all factory default keys.
-It will force the system in User Mode. - Options available: Yes, No. • Reset to Setup Mode - Reset the system mode to Setup mode. • Enroll Efi Image - Press [Enter] to enroll SHA256 hash of the binary into Authorized Signature Database (db). • Export Secure Boot variables - Export all Secure Boot Keys and key variables.
-Key Management Secure Boot variable Displays the current status of the variables used for secure boot.
-Platform Key (PK) Displays the current status of the Platform Key (PK).
-Press [Enter] to configure a new PK.
-Options available: Update.
-Key Exchange Keys (KEK) Displays the current status of the Key Exchange Key Database (KEK) Press [Enter] to configure a new KEK or load additional KEK from storage devices.
-Options available: Update, Append.
-Authorized Signatures (DB) Displays the current status of the Authorized Signature Database.
-Press [Enter] to configure a new DB or load additional DB from storag devices.
-Options available: Update, Append.
-Forbidden Signatures (DBX) Displays the current status of the Forbidden Signature Database.
+Parameter Description

+Press [Enter] to configure advanced items.

+Please note that this item is configurable when Secure Boot Mode is se to Custom.

+Factory Key Provision

+Allows to provision factory default Secure Boot keys when system is Setup Mode.

+Options available: Enabled, Disabled.
+Default setting is Disabled.
+Restore Factory Keys

+Installs all factory default keys.
+It will force the system in User Mode.
+Options available: Yes, No.

+Reset To Setup Mode

+Reset the system to Setup Mode.

+Options available: Yes, No.

+Enroll Efi Image

+Press [Enter] to enroll SHA256 hash of the binary into Authorized Signature Database (db).

+Export Secure Boot variables

+Copy NVRAM content of Secure Boot variables to files in a root folde on a file system device.

+Vay Managament Secure Boot variable

+Key Management Displays the current status of the variables used for secure boot.
+Platform Key (PK)

+Displays the current status of the Platform Key (PK).

+- Press [Enter] to configure a new PK.

+- Options available: Update.

+- Key Exchange Keys (KEK)

+- Displays the current status of the Key Exchange Key Database (KEK).